9813nuri-collab/my-research-test-01/README.md

 ```
 TAF = correct_predictions / total_predictions
 ```

-Unlike OFS, which relies on ontology-derived directional expectations as ground truth, CDI is computed directly from expert score correlations and does not require external labels.
+Unlike OFS, which relies on ontology-derived directional expectations as ground truth (applied identically across ontology-based and LLM persona conditions), CDI is computed directly from expert score correlations and does not require external labels.
 TAF evaluates causal interpretability using pre-registered predictions about intervention effects rather than dataset-level ground truth.

 ## Reproducing Experiments